 Graphics card overclocking is a process of increasing the frequencies of GPU and Video Memory to enhance graphics card performance.
 Overclocking is not for everyone as it is a bit of a risky process and it can void the warranty of your graphics card.
-But on the positive side, it can really boost your graphics card performance to up to 15% to 20% or maybe, even more, depending on the amount of overclock and graphics card capability.
+But on the positive side, it can really boost your graphics card performance to up to 15% to 20% or maybe, even more, depending on the amount of overclocking and graphics card capability.

-You can overclock any graphics card using graphics card overclocking softwares.
-There are many graphics card overclocking softwares available on the internet but you can find the best ones on the link given below.
-These overclocking softwares can be used to overclock Nvidia and AMD graphics cards.
+You can overclock any graphics card using graphics card overclocking software.
+There are many graphics card overclocking software available on the internet but you can find the best ones on the link given below.
+These overclocking software can be used to overclock Nvidia and AMD graphics cards.

 Each graphics card has its own overclocking potential and beyond it would fail and may get damaged or burnt.
-Even graphics cards with same GPU from different manufacturers have different overclocking potential.
-This is because of the various factors that I am going to explain below and also tell you how you can choose the best graphics card having greatest overclocking potential.
+Even graphics cards with the same GPU from different manufacturers have different overclocking potential.
+This is because of the various factors that I am going to explain below and also tell you how you can choose the best graphics card having the greatest overclocking potential.

 What to Look for in a Graphics Card for Overclocking?

 Here are the most important things that you have to look for when you want to buy a graphics card with a higher overclocking capability.
 These tips apply to both Nvidia and AMD graphics cards.

 Cooling Solution / Cooler